Expatriation Act of 1907: Background

 This act was an attempt by Congress to resolve issues related to the status of citizenship, including those Americans living outside the United States, married women, and children born outside the country to American citizens.
 A particular concern during the last half of the nineteenth century was that of dual citizenship.
-During this period, several countries had established laws which gave their nationality to alien wives of male citizens.
-Did this then grant dual citizenship to American women married to men from these countries?
+During this period, several countries had established laws which gave their nationality to alien wives of male citizens, which raised the question of whether or not American women were being granted dual citizenships by marrying men from these countries.

 A prominent case involving the daughter of President Ulysses S. Grant attempted to resolve this issue.
 In 1874, Nellie Grant married Algernon Charles Frederick Sartoris, an Englishman, in a White House ceremony.
 Following the wedding, the couple left the country to reside in Great Britain.
-British law stated that an alien woman became a British subject when she married a citizen of Great Britain.
-Did this give her citizenship in both countries?
+British law stated that an alien woman became a British subject when she married a citizen of Great Britain, and this brought up the question of what the citizenship status for women like Nellie Grant was.
 It was decided that the Act of 1868 determined that, by establishing residency outside the country, she had relinquished her American citizenship.
-This did not address the question of those women who maintained U.S. residency during their marriage.
+This did not address the question of those women who maintained US residency during their marriage.
 When Nellie Grant Sartoris returned to the United States at the end of her marriage, State Department practice at the time held that, by returning, she automatically regained her citizenship.
 Despite this, in 1896, she petitioned Congress to reinstate her American nationality.
 In a Special Act of 1898, she regained an unconditional resumption of her citizenship.

 The recommendations of U.S. Minister to the Netherlands David Jayne Hill (pictured) and his State Department colleagues formed the basis for Section 2 of the Expatriation Act of 1907.

 The Act of 1907 contained seven sections, the last regarding rules of evidence for matters in the act, and the other six relating to citizenship and passports.

 Alien's passports

-Section 1 provided for the issuance of non-renewable alien's passports of six months' validity to non-citizens who had lived in the United States for three years and had made a declaration of intention to become U.S. citizens.
+Section 1 provided for the issuance of non-renewable alien's passports of six months' validity to non-citizens who had lived in the United States for three years and had made a declaration of intention to become US citizens.
 This provision was repealed by the Act of June 4, 1920 (An Act Making appropriations for the Diplomatic and Consular Service for the fiscal year ending June 30, 1921).